lancs-net/SDQ/README.md

 qTest
 -----
 This is glues together the various elements.
-Confusingly, it includes both my integration code *and* Mu's QoE code, and can be found in the ```\qtest``` folder.
-The code to run is the ```\qtest\integration.py``` script.
+Confusingly, it includes both my integration code *and* Mu's QoE code, and can be found in the ```/qtest``` folder.
+The code to run is the ```/qtest/integration.py``` script.
 This will do the talking between the OpenFlow controller and Mu's QoE code.
 Try ```python integration.py -h``` to check out the parameters you can pass.
 To install the required packages, run ```pip install -r requirements.txt```; that should install everything.

-I've also included the config file used in the experiments (```\qtest\config.json```).
+I've also included the config file used in the experiments (```/qtest/config.json```).
 It's basically a tree structure, describing the nodes (hosts, servers and switches) and the connections between them (the edges).
 The config is fairly self explanatory, but is rather tedious to build.

-I've also documented the ```\qtest\integration.py``` code pretty well, so it should be relatively easy to modify it (which you will undoubtedly have to).
+I've also documented the ```/qtest/integration.py``` code pretty well, so it should be relatively easy to modify it (which you will undoubtedly have to).
 There is some hardcoded variables at the start (the household mappings, for example).
 These might need to be changed if you scale things up or name things differently.

 OpenFlow Bandwidth
 ------------------